eltonlanders/Computer-Vision/README.md

 # Computer-Vision
-This is a repo for all my projects and work done in the field of Computer Vision.
+This is a repo for my projects and work done in the field of Computer Vision.